Recognised Laboratory Programme

 - test live animals or germplasm (semen and embryos) for export

-Find out about the requirements of the programme in the Animal Products (Specifications for Laboratories) Notice 2017.
+Find out about the requirements of the programme in the Animal Products Notice: Specifications for Laboratories.
 And see the types of tests that are covered by the programme in the Consolidated list of tests for animal products, which includes meat, poultry, honey, seafood, dairy, live animals, and germplasm.

-- Consolidated list of tests for animal products [PDF, 981 KB]
+- Consolidated list of tests for animal products [PDF, 1.3 MB]

 For guidance and background on implementing the Recognised Laboratory Programme, refer to the following: